 DRO Adapter for Glass and Magnetic Scales V2

-TouchDRO Adapter for Glass and Magnetic DRO scales includes a fully assembled mainboard, a set of Dsub-9 connector harnesses that can be customized to match the pinout of your particular scales, and [optionally] a lazer-cut DIY cast acrylic enclosure kit.
-The DRO adapter is optimized for demanding industrial applications.
+TouchDRO Adapter for Glass and Magnetic DRO scales is optimized for demanding industrial applications.
 It supports most modern glass and magnetic DRO scales, as well as incremental rotary encoders that output either differential or single-ended quadrature signal.
+The adapter can be purchased pre-cofigured for common DRO scales, or as an unassembled kit.
+Scroll down for more information.

 This is an updated version of the TouchDRO adapter for Glass and Magnetic Scales.
 It supports up to four scale inputs, tachometer input, touch probe/tool setter input, and up to four axis limit switches.
 The adapter can handle single-ended (TTL) and differential (RS-422) quadrature signals and supports most modern glass and magnetic DRO scales that output a 5V quadrature signal.